SDCEA Prioritizes Vegetation Management

 Everyone with electric service on SDCEA’s lines has a stake in protecting our region from the threat of a catastrophic wildfire.
 The threat of wildfire is high regionally due to poor forest health conditions, insect infestation, drought, areas of dense vegetation, and our arid climate.
 A wildfire threatens human life, wildlife, air quality, water quality, the ecosystem, property values, and the economy.
 Even if your home is not located “in the trees,” you may lose power during a wildfire, as transmission lines are de-energized or damaged by the blaze.
 The environment in which you like to boat, hike, hunt, or simply enjoy from a distance, could be devastated by a nearby wildfire.
 Nationwide, several communities have been leveled by advancing wildfires in 2020.

 Throughout the communities that SDCEA serves, many residents are doing their part to lower the threat of a wildfire by observing fire restrictions, supporting forest health initiatives, and clearing a defensible space around their homes.
 Regional emergency managers, land managers, government agencies, and businesses are also working to lower the threat of a destructive wildfire.
-SDCEA shares these concerns and is an active member of Envision Chaffee County’s community wildfire protection plan.
+SDCEA shares these concerns and is actively working to complement these efforts.

-SDCEA supports the mitigation plan outlined in the Envision plan.
-We believe that by managing vegetation along our rights-of-way (ROWs) throughout the five counties we serve, clearing a relatively small percentage of the trees in this region, we will potentially save many more.
+SDCEA believes that by managing vegetation along our rights-of-way (ROWs) throughout the five counties we serve, clearing a relatively small percentage of the trees in this region, we will potentially save many more.

 Statistically, most wildfires are caused by lightning, although some are certainly caused by people.
 Another potential cause of a wildfire is electric lines or equipment sparking into nearby vegetation.
 Here at SDCEA, we have committed to do our part to help prevent a wildfire from starting from a spark from our lines.
 Clearing vegetation around high-risk power lines has always been a top priority for SDCEA and 35 miles of line were cleared this year.
 That figure includes ROWs along the rebuild of the main feeder line from SDCEA’s Buena Vista Substation to the Twin Lakes Substation, a project which increases SDCEA’s service reliability.
 While the need for continued clearing remains, progress is limited each year by funds available in SDCEA’s budget.
 About 756 miles of line on our system remain in need of vegetation management at the end of 2020.